line72/usbmdistros/website/content/products/hatespirit-not_of_this_world.md

 ---
+actualPrice: $10.00 - 15.00
-title: "Hatespirit - Not of This World"
+album: Not of This World
-date: 2021-06-22T16:40:58
-draft: false
-artist: "Hatespirit"
+artist: Hatespirit
-album: "Not of This World"
 categories:
 - CD
+date: '2021-06-26T15:23:08'
+draft: false
 images:
-    - "/images/covers/hatespirit-not_of_this_world.jpg"
-thumbnailImage: "/images/covers/hatespirit-not_of_this_world-thumb.jpg"
-actualPrice: $10.00 - 15.00
+- /images/covers/hatespirit-not_of_this_world.jpg
 inStock: true
+thumbnailImage: /images/covers/hatespirit-not_of_this_world-thumb.jpg
+title: Hatespirit - Not of This World
 ---

 ## CD